Stackatoshi/BlobChan/README.md

-# SolChan - 4chan-style Imageboard on Solana
+# BlobChan - 4chan-style Imageboard on Solana

 A decentralized 4chan-style imageboard built with Next.js 14, Vercel Postgres, and Solana blockchain integration.
 Users can create threads and replies with text and images, with USDC-based subscriptions and wallet authentication.